 A video from our partner, Zebra Technologies, about the move to 4G LTE.

-Your devices could start going dark in as little as four months…
+Your devices could start going dark as soon as January 2022…

 4G AND 4G LTE: WHAT IS IT?